White Wedding (2009 film)

 White Wedding is a South African romantic comedy.
-It tells the story of a road trip adventure embarked by a groom and his best friend as they race across South Africa to attend a wedding.
+It tells the story of a road trip adventure embarked on by a groom and his best friend as they race across South Africa to attend a wedding.

 This film was South Africa's official submission to the 82nd Academy Awards for the Academy Award for Best Foreign Language Film.

 White Wedding was released in the U.S. on 3 September 2010 by Dada Films and The Little Film Company.

 Plot

 Elvis (Kenneth Nkosi) leaves Johannesburg Park Station for Durban where his best friend Tumi (Rapulana Seiphemo) will drive them to Cape Town to attend his wedding to Ayanda (Zandile Msutwana).
 Nothing goes according to plan as the two friends trek across the country, meeting eccentric characters along the way, as Ayanda nervously waits in Cape Town.